 |P =||F||⇒||F = PA|

-Replace the generic force symbol F with the more specific symbol R for drag.
-(You can also use D if you wish.)
-Drop in Bernoulli's equation for the pressure in a moving fluid …
+Replace the generic symbol F for force with the more specific symbol R for drag.
+(You could also use D if you wanted to.)
+Drop in Bernoulli's equation for the pressure in a moving fluid…

 R = ½ρCAv2